 I couldn’t resist and get myself a waffle you can see in the first picture above and it was delicious.
 There were different stalls with food, most of them selling typical germans sausages.
 It was quite fun seeing them serving this big ass sausage into a proportionally way too small bun.
 Many alcohol stalls.
 Pancakes and sweets.
 Handmade jewelry.
 Socks.
 Toys.
 There was even a stall grilling the whole cow.
 Just look:

-After a while of my favourite aimless walking around I heard drumming noise and saw a group of people gathering.
+After a while of my favorite aimless walking around, I heard a drumming noise and saw a group of people gathering.
 Naturally, I stepped in a saw this band called Blechlawine drumming on empty containers with sticks and creating super cool music.
 It felt incredible with the lights of the city.

 Here is a sneak peek: